-- [24] Under section 40 of the Act all building work must be carried out in accordance with the building consent issued.
+- [21] Under section 40 of the Act all building work must be carried out in accordance with the building consent issued.
 This ensures that there is independent verification that the Building Code has been complied with and the building work will meet any required performance criteria.
-A failure to adhere to a building consent is also an offence under section 40. - [25] In Tan v Auckland Council16 the High Court, whilst dealing with a situation where no building consent had been obtained, stated the importance of the consenting process as follows:

-[35] The building consent application process ensures that the Council can check that any proposed building work is sufficient to meet the purposes described in s 3 (of the Act).
-If a person fails to obtain a building consent that deprives the Council of its ability to check any proposed building work.
+A failure to adhere to a building consent is also an offence under section 40. - [22] In Tan v Auckland Council15 the High Court, whilst dealing with a situation where no building consent had been obtained, stated the importance of the consenting process as follows: - [35] The building consent application process ensures that the Council can check that any proposed building work is sufficient to meet the purposes described in s 3 (of the Act).
+If a person fails to obtain a building consent that deprives the Council of its ability to check any proposed building work. - [23] There was evidence of a minor variation being required for building work that did not comply with the building consent and the installation of the weatherboards and a number of flashings was not in accordance with the building consent.
+As such the ground for discipline is upheld.